 As a youth, Montgomery sang and played music with his brother, Eddie, who himself saw success as a member of the country music group Montgomery Gentry.

-Montgomery began his solo career in 1992 and, during that time, released such songs as “I Love the Way You Love Me,” “Be My Baby Tonight,” and “Sold (The Grundy County Auction Incident).”
+Montgomery began his solo career in 1992 with his debut album Life’s a Dance.
+It only peaked at #4, but this was followed by a succession of #1 hits in the years after: “I Love the Way You Love Me,” “Be My Baby Tonight,” and “Sold (The Grundy County Auction Incident).”

 He went on to release ten albums throughout his career.